 Program payments are made if the market prices for sold livestock fall below your support level, which is based on the industry average cost of producing livestock (target price) and the level of coverage you choose.
-You can choose a coverage level of 80, 90, 95 or 100 per cent.
+You can choose a coverage level of 80, 90, 95 or 100%.

 Payments reflect available funding.
 An interim payment rate is used to make sure every single producer has equal access to the funding, whether they trigger a payment at the beginning or end of the program year.
-The interim payment is based on market prices, support levels at the traditional provincial share of 40 per cent and available RMP funding.
+The interim payment is based on market prices, support levels at the traditional provincial share of 40% and available RMP funding.
 The RMP fund includes premium dollars and government funding.

-RMP Payments are issued for your sold veal calves when the average market price falls below the support level during the payment calculation period.
-The average market price and support level are calculated separately for each veal category.
-Each category also has a separate payment calculation.
+RMP payments are issued for your sold veal cattle when the average market price falls below the support level during the payment calculation period.

 - Payment rates are calculated every week and accumulated into a single payment issued three times a year.

 - Both the support levels and the market prices are calculated every week, and will vary from week to week depending on fluctuating commodity prices.
 The support levels and market prices are based on the reported date of sale.

 Additional details on the support level (target price multiplied by your coverage level) and market prices are published in the

 RMP for livestock Calculating Target and Market Prices Information Sheet which is available on agricorp.com or by contacting Agricorp.